Brexit: Trade Marks Dos and Don'ts

 Brexit: A few important Dos and Don’ts ahead of the UK’s exit from the EU

-With the UK potentially leaving the EU on 29th March, we guide you through a few important “Dos and Don’ts” with respect to EU Trade Mark and design rights.
+With the UK leaving the EU on either 31 October or earlier if no deal is agreed by MPs, here are a few important “Dos and Don’ts” with respect to EU Trade Mark and design rights.

 - DON’T worry about Dehns’ ability to manage your EU Trade Mark (“EUTM”) or Registered Community Design (“RCD”) matters following Brexit!

 It’s business as usual for Dehns!
 Even once the UK leaves the EU and any transitional period has come to an end, Dehns will still be able to continue handling all of your existing EUTM and RCD matters, and handle any new EUTM and RCD matters, thanks to our long-established Munich office.

 UK applicants will continue to be able to apply for protection in the EU through EUTMs or RCDs (including under the Madrid/Hague Agreements) in the usual manner following Brexit, and Dehns will be here to help them every step of the way!

 - DON’T worry about losing your EUTM or RCD rights following Brexit!